mensenvau/assignment_global_move/README.md

 ```
 ---

 _You need to update the .env file.
-You can use the example.env template as a reference._
+You can use the .env.example template as a reference._

 #### 3. Run MySQL DB Script